ffplayout/ffplayout/docs/remote_source.md

 ### Video from URL

-Videos from URL are videos where you can watch directly in browser or download, for example:
+Videos from a URL are videos that you can watch directly in your browser or download.
+For example:

 ```json
     {